-- Is sufficient and readily comprehensible information included about the mission, the strategy and the operational targets? - Is a readily comprehensible risk paragraph included and a clear description of the internal risk management and control systems? - Does the annual report contain a description of the principal risks related to the company's strategy, also including the environmental and social risks? - Does the annual report contain a description of the company's risk profile: the attitude towards the principal risks for the company (risk tolerance) and, if shown, the company's vulnerability to manifestation of the risks? - Does the annual report contain a description of the issues that the management and/or supervisory board considered in relation to the financial statements (including the main items of the auditor's letter to the management and supervisory board) and how these issues were addressed? - Does the annual report contain a description of the company's statutory auditor rotation or tendering policy and disclosure regarding the current tenure of the incumbent audit firm? - Does the annual report contain a description of the company's approach to the use of the statutory auditor for non audit related services?
-If this approach allows for non audit related services by the statutory auditor what steps have been taken to protect statutory auditor independence. - Does the annual report contain a specific continuity analysis, including: - a clear overview of the group structure, i.e. the legal ownership structure (including subsidiaries and the percentage of shares that is owned by the parent company); - the financial structure; - dividend and share buy back policy; - the solvency and liquidity ratios; - transparency on financial ratios to which companies should comply according to their bank covenants and the 'results'; - the governance structure, a.o. the shareholder structure in case of a controlling shareholders; - the integration of meaningful acquisitions and effectuating disinvestments;

-- scenario analyses in which a.o. social and environmental opportunities and threats that are material for the company's sector are analysed? - Is the explanation of the supervisory and advisory tasks of the supervisory board included in the report of the supervisory board, and is this sufficiently extensive and transparent?
+- Is the report published as an 'integrated report' and prepared in accordance with the Integrated Reporting Framework of the International Integrated Reporting Council or other integrated reporting approaches? - Is sufficient and readily comprehensible information included about the mission, the strategy and the operational targets? - Is a readily comprehensible risk paragraph included and a clear description of the internal risk management and control systems? - Does the report contain a description of the principal risks related to the company's strategy? - Does the report contain a description of the company's risk profile: the attitude towards the principal risks for the company (risk tolerance) and, if shown, the company's vulnerability to these risks? - Does the report contain a description of the issues that the management and/or supervisory board considered in relation to the financial statements (including the key audit matters as mentioned in the auditor's report) and how these issues were addressed? - Does the report contain a specific continuity analysis, including: - a clear overview of the group structure, i.e. the legal ownership structure (including subsidiaries and the percentage of shares that is owned by the parent company); - the financial structure; - dividend and share buy back policy; - the solvency and liquidity ratios; - transparency on financial ratios to which companies should comply according to their bank covenants and the 'results'; - the governance structure, a.o. the shareholder structure in case of a controlling shareholders; - the integration of meaningful acquisitions and effectuating disinvestments; - scenario analyses in which a.o. social and environmental opportunities and threats that are material for the company are analysed? - Is the explanation of the supervisory and advisory tasks of the supervisory board included in the report of the supervisory board, and is this sufficiently extensive and transparent?
 Is the report on the compliance with the Dutch Corporate Governance Code acceptable to institutional investors?
+Are the reasons stated for any non-compliances acceptable to institutional investors and not clichés? - Has the company included a clear, so-called non-financial statement in the management report, containing information relating to at least environmental matters (a.o. climate change), social (a.o.

+the company's tax policy) and employee-related matters, respect for human rights, anti-corruption and bribery matters5?
+Is a clear description of the policies, outcomes and risks related to those matters included?
+Is information on the due diligence processes implemented included, also regarding its supply and subcontracting chains, in order to identify, prevent and mitigate existing and potential adverse impacts?

-Are the reasons stated for any non-compliances acceptable to institutional investors and not clichés? - Is the remuneration report sufficiently clear and transparent?
-Does it contain sufficient information on the standards on the basis of which short-term bonuses are paid and long-term bonuses granted?
-Is all the information required on the grounds of the Dutch corporate governance code included in the remuneration report?
-Has the company taken into account the Eumedion principles for a sound remuneration policy for the members of the management board of Dutch listed companies (Appendix I)? - Has the company included a clear corporate social responsibility paragraph in the annual report or has the company a separate sustainability report? - Does the annual report contain an overview of the key performance indicators related to environmental and social performance of the company which are important for the investment process and for the analysis of the company by analysts and shareholders? - Has an independent external party, e.g. the statutory auditor, provided assurance on the reported sustainability information? - Is a clear and transparent summary included of the (potentially usable) anti-takeover measures and has the management board explained why the existing anti-takeover measures should be retained? - Has the company implemented the points for attention referred to in paragraph III.1 with regard to the organization of the general meeting?
+- Does the report contain an overview of the key performance indicators related to environmental and social performance of the company which are important for the investment process and for the analysis of the company by analysts and shareholders? - Has an independent external party, e.g. the statutory auditor, provided assurance on the reported sustainability information? - Is a clear and transparent summary included of the (potentially usable) anti-takeover measures and has the management board explained why the existing anti-takeover measures should be retained? - Has the company implemented the points for attention referred to in paragraph III.1 with regard to the organisation of the general meeting?